 Generally, burning and itching are your first clues that a yeast infection is coming or has already arrived.
 The main symptoms include:

-Even though most symptoms of a yeast infection are unpleasantly self-evident, there are times that a yeast infection can warrant a visit to the doctor: if over-the-counter treatments don’t solve the problem, if you have recurring or frequent yeast infections or if you have additional symptoms indicating it’s not a yeast infection at all, see a professional.
+That being said, there are times that a yeast infection can warrant a visit to the healthcare provider : if over-the-counter treatments don’t solve the problem, if you have recurring or frequent yeast infections or if you have additional symptoms indicating it’s not a yeast infection at all, see a professional.

 You may be dealing with something other than a yeast infection if any of the following are present: recent unprotected sex, a fishy or otherwise abnormal smell, fever, abdominal pain or your sex partner is having similar, unusual symptoms.

-If you’re unsure, call your doctor.
+If you’re unsure, call your healthcare provider .
 We’re talking about your vaginal health, here!
 It’s pretty important.
 Delaying treatment for something other than a yeast infection could have serious consequences, meaning it’s important to seek help quickly as possible, even if you’re feeling shy and embarrassed about it.

 Depending on the brand you choose, you may have to “take” the medication over the course of several days.
 Don’t skip days and don’t stop once your symptoms ease up — follow the package instructions carefully.

-For more serious yeast infections or if you visit your doctor, you may be prescribed an oral medication.
+For more serious yeast infections or if you visit your healthcare provider, you may be prescribed an oral medication.
 These are antifungal solutions, too, but are taken differently.

 In very serious cases, you may have a yeast infection that is resistant to traditional antifungals.
-If this is the case, your doctor may recommend a boric acid capsule inserted into your vagina.
+If this is the case, your healthcare provider may recommend a boric acid capsule inserted into your vagina.
 However, this is generally a last resort, and only happens in rare cases.

 There are some steps you can take that will slow the progression of a yeast infection or tip the scales in your favor if your immune system is being challenged to keep up.